Aaleia/Guidehouse-1D/README.md

 Iman - Researched ethics, ML papers, and evaluated our problem for future use cases.

-Thank you to Break Through Tech, the Cornell Tech AI Program team, and Guidehouse for granting me this learning opportunity that I will never forget!
-To my Challenge Advisor, Karen, and teammates, thank you for all of your support and contributions.
+Thank you to Break Through Tech, the Cornell Tech AI Program team, and Guidehouse for granting us this learning opportunity that we will never forget!
+To our Challenge Advisor, Karen, and teammates, thank you for all of your support and contributions.